-The annual Great Backyard Bird Count, now in its 21st year, is set to take place February 16 to 19, 2018.
+The annual Great Backyard Bird Count, now in its 22nd year, is set to take place February 15-18, 2019.
 During this popular citizen science event, people from all over the world head outdoors to count birds and the data are used by scientists to track the health of bird populations.
+Register here.

 As an added bonus, there is a photo contest for those who want to submit pictures of the birds that they see during the event.
 You can even submit photos of yourself watching the birds.
 Hence, don’t forget your binoculars.
-If you do shoot some good photos, please share them with EarthSky too.
+If you do shoot some good photos, please share them with us at EarthSky Community Photos.
 We love birding photos!

 Use the hashtag #GBBC to follow Great Backyard Bird Count conversations on Twitter and Facebook.

 The first annual Great Backyard Bird Count was held in 1998, and the event has continued to grow year after year.
 Hopefully, 2019 will be another record breaker.